Cake vs pie…Sweet vs sour…Pancakes vs waffles…these debates are as old as time.

 A canoe can provide more room to spread out your tackle, bring a cooler, and still have space to stretch your legs.

-They are a great choice if you do not plan to bring as much fishing gear, or mind if it gets a little wet.
+Kayaks are a great choice if you do not plan on bringing a lot of fishing gear or mind if it gets a little wet.
 Kayaks are also much easier to embark and disembark, should you need to get off for any reason (such as a bathroom break!).

 Storage & Accessories